rodrigo-serra/perception_ros/README.md

 - getPointingDirection()

   It returns the pointing direction, i.e., left or right.
+The msg type is Float32.
 It requires the mediapipe holistic node to be running.

 - getPointingSlope()

   It returns the slope of the pointing line segment.
+The msg type is Float32.
 It requires the mediapipe holistic node to be running.

 - getPointingIntercept()

   It returns the intercept of the pointing line segment.
+The msg type is Float32.
+It requires the mediapipe holistic node to be running.

+- getPoseWorldLandmarks()

+  It returns the 3D coordinates (x, y, z) and score (visibility) of each body landmark.
+The msg type is MediapipePointInfoArray.
+It requires the mediapipe holistic node to be running.

+- getFaceLandmarks()

+  It returns 2D coordinates (x, y) and the score (visibility) for each face landmark.
+Note that it will also return a z coordinate which is -1, thus ought to be ignored.
+The msg type is MediapipePointInfoArray.
+It requires the mediapipe holistic node to be running.

+- getImgPoseLandmarks()

+  It returns 2D coordinates (x, y) and the score (visibility) for each img pose landmark.
+Note that it will also return a z coordinate which is -1, thus ought to be ignored.
+The msg type is MediapipePointInfoArray.
+It requires the mediapipe holistic node to be running.

+- getRightHandLandmarks()

+  It returns 2D coordinates (x, y) for each img right hand landmark.
+Note that it will also return a z coordinate which is -1 and score (visibility) also -1, thus ought to be ignored.
+The msg type is MediapipePointInfoArray.
+It requires the mediapipe holistic node to be running.

+- getLeftHandLandmarks()

+  It returns 2D coordinates (x, y) for each img left hand landmark.
+Note that it will also return a z coordinate which is -1 and score (visibility) also -1, thus ought to be ignored.
+The msg type is MediapipePointInfoArray.
+It requires the mediapipe holistic node to be running.

+- getHipLength()

+  It returns the hip length.
+The msg type is Float32.
+It requires the mediapipe holistic node to be running.

+- getTorsoLength()

+  It returns the torso length.
+The msg type is Float32.
+It requires the mediapipe holistic node to be running.

+- getShoulderLength()

+  It returns the shouler length.
+The msg type is Float32.
+It requires the mediapipe holistic node to be running.

+- getRightArmLength()

+  It returns the right arm length.
+The msg type is Float32.
+It requires the mediapipe holistic node to be running.

+- getLeftArmLength()

+  It returns the left arm length.
+The msg type is Float32.
 It requires the mediapipe holistic node to be running.